leinelissen/oocsi-pizzamail/README.md

 ```

 ### Responses
 Whenever sending an email, PizzaMail will let you know if your message has been sent successfully.
 It does this by sending a message to your own channel.
 You can listen for these messages by subscribing to the channel with your own name.
-PizzaMail will then send two variables:
+PizzaMail will then send some variables:
 * **message**: a string containing whatever PizzaMail wants to tell you
 * **success**: a boolean, telling you if an action has succeeded.
+* **status**: a short status code detailing what is happening
+    * *"missing-parameters"*: You did not supply the correct parameters for sending an email
+    * *"error-while-sending"*: Something went wrong while passing your email off to Mailgun.
+    * *"sent"*: Your email has been sent!
+    * *"reply"*: A reply was received to an email you have previously sent
+* **id**: a tracking ID for an email you have sent or a reply you have received. *[only included with **sent** and **reply** status]*
+* **reply**: the contents of an email reply you have received. *[only included with **reply** status]*

 #### For example
 ```
 Message: Your email was successfully sent!
-Tracking ID: <20170305174111.121094.66148.F958E694@your-email-domain.com>
 Success: true
+Status: sent
+Id: <20170305174111.121094.66148.F958E694@your-email-domain.com>
 ```

 ## Email replies